Ewael/CTFs/2021/FCSC_2021/Pwn/Blind_Date/README.md

     <img src="images/chall.png">
 </p>

+*A company would like to set up an online service to protect its clients personnal data.
+Prove them it's not secured enough by reading the `flag.txt` file on their server.
+They did not share the source code nor the compiled binary.
+You will have to deal with the remote service only.*

 ## Entry point

 So we only have a remote service that we can connect to.
 Let's see if we can abuse it.